Boris Johnson Wins Contest To Become New U.K. Prime Minister

 A former Mayor of London and Foreign Secretary, Johnson was a leading figure in the campaign to leave the E.U. in Britain’s 2016 Brexit referendum.
 He had been the favorite in the contest to replace May, and takes office just three months before Britain is scheduled to leave the European Union, on Oct.
 31. He now faces the immediate task of negotiating a new exit deal, but says Britain will leave on that date, “do or die.”

 Lawmakers had previously rejected the deal May had struck with the E.U. after two years of negotiations, leading to her resignation in June as head of the Conservative Party.
 In the campaign to replace her, Johnson repeatedly said he would keep a “no deal” Brexit (leaving the bloc with no arrangements for continued trade and regulatory harmony) on the table.
-That approach enraged some members of May’s cabinet, including the Chancellor (Britain’s equivalent to a Finance Minister) Phillip Hammond, who is widely tipped to resign on Tuesday before he is fired by Johnson.
+That approach enraged some members of May’s cabinet, including the Chancellor (Britain’s equivalent to a Finance Minister) Philip Hammond, who is widely tipped to resign on Tuesday before he is fired by Johnson.

 Johnson’s first challenge will be to rally lawmakers behind his leadership.
 His ruling Conservative Party has a wafer-thin majority, and just a few party colleagues voting against his government could force a vote of no confidence.